esl/MongooseIM/doc/tutorials/client-certificate.md

 Similarly as in the `client-to-server` case, the server must request the certificate from the client.
 In this case it's enabled by adding the following options to the `tls` option of `listen.http` :

-* [`tls.verify_peer = true`](../configuration/listen.md#listenhttptlsverify_peer) - this is to tell Erlang's SSL to request the cert from the client
+* [`tls.verify_mode = "peer"`](../configuration/listen.md#tls-https-options) - this is to tell Erlang's SSL to request the cert from the client
-* [`tls.cacertfile = "ca.pem"`](../configuration/listen.md#listenhttptlscacertfile) - this is to tell Erlang's SSL where  the CA cert file is in order to check if the cert is correctly signed
+* [`tls.cacertfile = "ca.pem"`](../configuration/listen.md#tls-https-options) - this is to tell Erlang's SSL where  the CA cert file is in order to check if the cert is correctly signed

 Please check [Options: Listen](../configuration/listen.md#http-based-services-listenhttp) for more details regarding `http` listener configuration.